SecurityPhoton/gitleaks-precommit/README.md

 ## Installation MacOS and Windows
 You need have a python3 preinstalled on your system.
 Windows users also need choco packet manager on the system.
-You can just git clone this repo or download files and put the [file](https://raw.githubusercontent.com/pontarr/gitleaks-precommit/main/pre-commit.py) into your .git/hooks/pre-commit file and [config file](https://raw.githubusercontent.com/pontarr/gitleaks-precommit/main/.gitleaks.toml) into the root of your git repo.
+You can just git clone this repo or download files and put the [script file](https://raw.githubusercontent.com/pontarr/gitleaks-precommit/main/pre-commit.py) into your .git/hooks/pre-commit file and [config file](https://raw.githubusercontent.com/pontarr/gitleaks-precommit/main/.gitleaks.toml) into the root of your git repo.

 ## Usage